in-the-keyhole/khs-load/README.md

     ./khsload plot test.csv
 ```

 That command creates a scatter-based graph in a file named `khsplot.png`.
+The heading
+shows the number of users, the total requests, and the TPS value.

 Example PLOT graph: